Nagara (drum)

 The nagara or naghara is a drum used in India.
 There are several types of naghara, which is considered to be the lead instrument in mandir ceremonies and weddings.
 These are typically two drums, one treble and one bass and are played with sticks.

-In Sikh traditions, the naghara is used as a large singular ceremonial drum in Gatka performances and was used historically in battle.
+In Sikh traditions, the nagara is used as a large singular ceremonial drum in Gatka performances and was used historically in battle.

 In Central Asia and the Middle East, the naghara is considered to be only one drum and differs in size and goes by various names such as "boyuk nagara" (big naghara), "cura nagara" (small naghara), "chiling naghara" (played with drum sticks), "Qoltuq nagara" (drum held under the arm), gosha naghara (Naqareh) and "el naghara" (hand naghara).